SDSU Global Seal of Biliteracy

 SDSU’s Global Seal of Biliteracy is a digital badge that SDSU students can earn through participating in a cultural and linguistic immersion experience, and demonstrating Working Proficiency through standardized testing that covers reading, writing, listening, and speaking in a language other than English.
 The SDSU Global Seal of Biliteracy is a standardized measurement of biliteracy skills, and is open to all students who meet the requirements, regardless of their pathways to proficiency in their languages.

 As a transborder HSI, SDSU launched its Inaugural Global Seal of Biliteracy in Spanish in Spring 2021 to value and honor the language of our CaliBaja region.
+The SDSU Global Seal of Biliteracy was made possible through a three-year grant awarded by the California Department of Education’s Multilingual California Initiative.
 We are grateful to our colleagues in the International Business department and the Fowler College of Business for their collaboration with International Affairs to make this initial launch a success.

 In the future, we want to celebrate SDSU’s multicultural location, student diversity, and university-wide dedication to global education by expanding this opportunity to include additional languages and majors, international and exchange students, and graduate students.

 Interested in obtaining a Global Seal of Biliteracy?
 Please complete our Interest Form!

 Learn more about the Fowler Student who First Earned the SDSU Global Seal of Biliteracy!

 - The proficiency exam required for the Global Seal of Biliteracy is an individual, proctored exam with four sections, covering reading, writing, listening and speaking.

 - Each semester, the details of the exam will be covered in an orientation meeting for students who have applied to obtain the Global Seal.
 Exams may be offered in person or remotely proctored.